plasne/cosmos-ingest/README.md

 The second point of evidence can be seen in the Throughput section of the Cosmos metrics.
 You will see a large number of 429s and a max consumed RU/s that exceeds the maximum number of RUs per physical partition.
 For instance, if you have 50k RUs provisioned and 5 physical partitions, then the max consumed RUs must stay below 10k.

 ![failure diagram](./failure.png)

+## Error Handling

+If an exception is thrown in the consumer service, it will crash the container.
+Kubernetes will generally restart that container (unless there are enough crashes to go into CrashBackoff).
+The consumer only checkpoints after an item has been committed to Cosmos or it has identified a problem that prevents a commit of that item (ex. if it were missing the key or id property), therefore, when it restarts it will pick up where it left off.

+With microservices in AKS, I am a big fan of just throwing an exception and crashing and letting the hosting environment figure out how to recover.
+However, for a production scenario, you might need to implement more intelligent error handling for a few cases like:

+* messages that cannot be deserialized (deadletter).

+* an Event Hub outage.

+* a Cosmos outage.